mikoiv/MicrosoftSentinel-Logstash-DCRs/Fortigate/README.md

-## Fortinet Fortigate integration to Microsoft Sentinel with Logstash ##
+## Fortigate CEF integration to Microsoft Sentinel with Logstash##

 Tested on FortiOS v7.0.x and v7.2.x devices.

+Utilizes Logstash to forward CEF messages to Sentinel, via Data Collection Rule.

-Be sure to check both the Logstash filter configuration and the DCR TransformKQL to suit the data you want to collect in Sentinel.
+Remember to check both the Logstash filter and the DCR TransformKQL to understand how this filters and maps the logs.
+Make changes according to your own needs.

 Files in this folder:
 - Fortigate_DCR_Template_ARM.json (ARM template for DCR)